juandavidvargas19/juandavidvargas19.github.io/content/_index.md

         - **July 2023**.
 I was accepted into UdeM to the AI MSc with Mila Quebec Institute.
 I was awarded an exemption scholarship, and a monthly stipend for the duration of my studies by the PPSP Laboratory.
         - **January 2023**.
 I became the Backoffice vice-president in AIESEC Cali, being in charge of Talent Acquisition management, and financial planning support.
         - **December 2022**.
 I started to work at Procedata Internacional as a Control M administrator in Data Crédito - Experian (development of new flows, business software development, and control shells programming).
         - **December 2022**.
-I was awarded an honor mention in the OMUS 2022 (university level math olympiads of southwestern Colombia).
-        - **December 2022**.
 I finished the "Machine Learning" specialization at Coursera.
         - **December 2022**.
 I finished the "AI in Healthcare" specialization at Coursera.
         - **December 2022**.
 I finished the "Mathematics for Machine Learning" specialization at Coursera.